Late-time correlation functions in dS$_3$/CFT$_2$ correspondence: Higher-spin dS3/CFT2 correspondence

 We again remark that while $\bar J_{(s)}^\text{AdS} (\bar z) $ is complex conjugate of $J^\text{AdS}_{(s)}(z) $ but $\tilde J_{(s)} (\bar z) $ is not complex conjugate of $J_{(s)}(z) $ due to the same phase assignments for the both.

 Using the relation \eqref{jmap}, the two-point coefficient functions are written as

 We should add also the complex conjugate of the two-point function of $\tilde{J}_{s}(\bar z)$:

 where we have used \eqref{jmapbar}.
 In contrast with the scalar two-point functions, we do not change the normalization factors here to absorb $c/c^{(g)}$.
-As suggested by the action of Chern-Simons theory, we need to multiply $(-1)$ {to convert} left action to right action, see, e.g., \cite{Donnay:2016iyk}, thus there is no {overall} extra factor as $(-1) \cdot (- i) = i$.
 Applying the formula \eqref{mt2pt} and \eqref{K}, the bulk correlators of the higher-spin fields at late time are obtained as

 The factor

 arises due to our prescription of analytic continuation as in the case of scalar field.
 It does not match with the generic expression \eqref{aDelta} since the factor diverges at the massless limit with $\Delta = s + d-2 = s \in \mathbb{N}$ for $d=2$.
 This is however not a contradiction, since the massless limit is quite delicate.
 For instance, let us consider a spin-one massive field on Lorentzian dS$_{d+1}$ spacetime.
 Its bulk two-point function may be found in (3.18)-(3.20) of \cite{Allen:1985wd}, but it diverges at the massless limit with $m \to 0$.
 In order to obtain correct two-point function of massless spin-one gauge field, we may have to work with the action of massless gauge field from the beginning as in section 4 of \cite{Allen:1985wd}.
 It is natural to expect that the factor \eqref{as} can be obtained by working with massless higher-spin gauge fields from the beginning.
 It is an important future problem to reproduce the factor \eqref{as} from the method of \cite{Sleight:2020obc,Sleight:2021plv} for the case as well.